Putin says West, not Belarus, root cause of migrant crisis on border | Law-Order

 "Let's not forget where these crises with migrants came from ...
 Is Belarus a pioneer in these problems?
 No, the reasons were created by Western and European countries themselves," Putin said.
 Referring to conflicts in Iraq and Afghanistan, Putin noted that Iraqi Kurds and Afghans were among the migrants at the Belarusian border.

-"Belarus has nothing to do with it ... the fact they've come via Belarus is unsurprising because Belarus ... has visa-free entry for the countries of origin," Putin said.
-He accused Polish forces on the border with Belarus of beating migrants, firing rounds above their heads and turning on lights and sirens at night near the migrants.
+"Belarus has nothing to do with it ... the fact they've come via Belarus is unsurprising because Belarus ... has a visa-free entry for the countries of origin," he said.
+He accused Polish forces on the border with Belarus of beating migrants, firing rounds above their heads and turning on lights and sirens at night nearby.

-"This doesn't really tie in well with the ideas of humanity that supposedly underpin all the policies of our Western neighbours," he said.
-Polish police said on Saturday that the body of a young Syrian man had been found in Poland near the border with Belarus.
-Belarus said the number of migrants arriving at a makeshift camp on the border was growing daily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)